 Activities at Kanana include day and night game drives, game viewing by mokoro (traditional canoe), guided walks, fishing, motor boating, and sunset cruises.
 A wide variety of game frequent the area including impala, lechwe, leopard, lion, and elephant; if you’re lucky, you may even spot swamp-dwelling sitatunga antelope during boating excursions.
 The birding all year round is exceptional.

-Lodges on the Trek:
+Lodges on the Everest trek:

 The lodges we use are a mix of traditional, Sherpa-run teahouses and comfort lodges.
 We have selected our accommodations based on our personal connections in the region, and more often than not, you might find yourself sitting around the woodstove, chatting with your guide’s uncle, cousin, or another family member.
 We choose lodges that prioritize cleanliness, and which are tidy and hygienic in their food services.
 All lodges have inside toilets and most contain basic, hot showers.
 All our rooms are twin share; some beds are doubles, or can be pushed together, but if you are a couple traveling together, you may need to sleep in separate beds on occasion.
 Rooms have mattresses with pillows, although some are thin; beds in Nepal tend to be firm.
 Some rooms offer spare blankets, but you should plan to pack a pillowcase, or another means of covering your pillow along the way.